fadion/ValidatorAssistant/README.md

 );
 ```

-The "title" input will be filter by using PHP's `trim()` and `ucwords()` functions, while the "body" input will be filter by `strip_tags()`.
-Most filters are their PHP function equivalent, except a few that are shorter.
+The "title" input will be filtered by using PHP's `trim()` and `ucwords()` functions, while the "body" input will be filtered by `strip_tags()`.
+Except for a few, most filters are their PHP function equivalent.

-There are also some filter that accept paramenters.
+There are also some filters that accept paramenters.
 For example, `ltrim` accepts a string parameter with the characters to trim:

 ```php
 protected $rules = array(